NOAA-Central-Library-NCL/NOAA_IR/README.md

 ##### More examples

-More detailed examples can be found in this reposistory's ```noaa_json_api``` directory.
+More detailed examples can be found in this repository's ```noaa_json_api``` directory.

 ## OAI-PMH

-The NOAA Institutional Respository also provides access to the the IR's collection through [OAI-PMH](http://www.openarchives.org/OAI/openarchivesprotocol.html).
+The NOAA Institutional Repository also provides access to the IR's collection through [OAI-PMH](http://www.openarchives.org/OAI/openarchivesprotocol.html).

 More information and examples for OAI-PMH are coming soon.